Health Emergency Labor Standards Act (HELSA) Implementation

 Overview

-The Washington State Legislature recently passed and Governor Jay Inslee signed Engrossed Substitute Senate Bill 5115, known as the Health Emergency Labor Standards Act (HELSA).
+The Washington State Legislature passed and Governor Jay Inslee signed Engrossed Substitute Senate Bill 5115, known as the Health Emergency Labor Standards Act (HELSA).
 This law became effective on May 11, 2021.

-- Frontline workers, as defined in the law, who contract an infectious or contagious disease are entitled to workers’ compensation wage replacement and medical benefits under a rebuttable presumption that exposure to disease occurred on the job.
+- Frontline workers, as defined in the law, who contract an infectious or contagious disease, are entitled to workers’ compensation wage replacement and medical benefits under a rebuttable presumption that exposure to disease occurred on the job.

-- Employers with more than 50 employees at a workplace must notify L&I within 24 hours if they have ten or more employees who have tested positive for an infectious or contagious disease.
+- Employers with more than 50 employees at a workplace must notify L&I within 24 hours, if they have ten or more employees who have tested positive for an infectious or contagious disease.
 Call 1-800-423-7233 to notify L&I.

 - Employers must notify employees, union representatives, and employers of subcontracted employees of potential exposure to an infectious or contagious disease.